Internship and Career Info

 We encourage you to explore research opportunities, study abroad opportunities, the REU or REU+ program, and to check out competitions and our department’s clubs and organizations.

-You can learn about opportunities in the department and what other students are up to in the Undergraduate Math Newsletter, published each semester.
+You can learn about career events in the department and what other students are up to in the Undergraduate Math Newsletter, published each semester.

 Internships and co-ops can help you develop professionally by giving you transferable skills that would be helpful in any profession, technical skills that can help you in focused fields, as well as an opportunity for full-time positions after graduation.
 Additionally, these opportunities can give you chances to explore fields and types of work.